LucaPetrescu/stackverflow-backend/README.md

 For deploying the application, I will personally choose GCP with Google Compute Engine.

+1. First thing first, you will need to enable Compute Engine API.
+You can do this from the Google Cloud Console.

+2. Second, install the Google Cloud SDK.
+You can find it in here: https://cloud.google.com/sdk/docs/install.

+3. After installation, the installer will ask you if you want to ```gcloud init```.
+Select *Yes*.
+Or else, just open a cmd and do ```gcloud init```.

 ## Personal notes

 I have tried my best to cover most of the assignment.
 In my opinion, this was quite a comprehensive task and it really gave me the opportunity to explore, learn and come up with different solutions for this design.
 I was already running behind schedule with 2-3 assignemnts at school, so I didn't have time to finish the writing of unit-tests entirely.
 I tried to focus on the core functionalities and providing a good architecture for the solution.
 Howevere, I managed to develop some unit tests for some of the important features of the app.